leofang/FDTD/README.md

 ![](doc/g2_k0a_0.5pi_on.gif) ![](doc/g2_k0a_0.5pi_off_-1Gamma.gif)

 ## Parallelization
 As mentioned, multiple solvers can co-exist if compiled with and linked to pthreads.
 The number of threads can be specified using the parameter `Nth`.
 The key idea is that the delay PDE permits a "cyclic lag" relation among the solvers; that is, solver #2 must be lagged behined #1 by one temporal step and at least `nx` spatial steps, and similarly #3 is lagged behind #2, #4 behind #3, etc. Finally, this relation is "wrapped around", so #1 will be lagged behind #Nth if it's done the job.
-See the schematic animation below, which assumes each solver is synchronized at every step (they are actually not because it'd be rather inefficient), and the [documentation](doc/FDTD_JORS_style.pdf).
+See the schematic animation below, which assumes all solvers are synchronized at every step (they are actually not because it'd be rather inefficient), and the [documentation](doc/FDTD_JORS_style.pdf).
 ![](doc/FDTD_marching_multithread.gif)

 ## License